Liberals unveil dental care details, boosts to rent benefit and GST rebate in NDP-backed affordability package

 "These will be the very first pieces of legislation that we introduce when the House returns."

-NDP Leader Jagmeet Singh is expected to speak to this plan in a press conference later this afternoon.

-Last week at a meeting with his caucus, Singh signalled that the NDP had been pushing behind the scenes to see these measures implemented, telling reporters that his party was planning to "force" action on dental care, getting more help to people, and housing.
+On Tuesday afternoon, NDP Leader Jagmeet Singh took credit for the plan, saying that if left to their own devices, the Liberals wouldn’t have acted.

+"We fought hard and have been demanding since the spring that the Liberal government step up and give people some respect, the dignity to be able to afford their own groceries.
+And we have won," Singh said.
+"We have forced this government to deliver three things.
+Each of these items would not have happened but for the fact that we forced the government to deliver on this respect for people… We're putting money back in people's pockets."

-Newly-elected Conservative Leader Pierre Poilievre will also be reacting to the announcement on Tuesday.
+Newly-elected Conservative Leader Pierre Poilievre also reacted to the announcement on Tuesday, saying that in his view the pre-promised and, in part, pre-budgeted commitments aimed at lower-income Canadians are "more inflationary spending."

+"The problem with spending more money as a solution to inflation is that it simply pours more gasoline on the inflationary fire and that is exactly what Justin Trudeau continues to do," Poilievre said.

 DENTAL CARE TARGETED FOR DEC.
 1